tytydraco/yessleep/out/I_was_part_of_a_junior_detective_gang_in_a_small_town_with_no_monsters_So_we_decided_to_make_our_own.md

 I wasn't scared, forcing myself to my feet.

 “Where are you?”
-Mom sobbed down the phone, when I tapped answer.
+Mom yelled down the phone.

 “Coming home now.”
 I muttered.

 “Sorry.”
 I paused, holding my breath against a cry.
 “Mom.”
-I broke down, forcing my fist into my mouth to hide my sobs.
-“Mom, did they come back?”
+I broke down, forcing my fist into my mouth to hide my squeak.
+“Mommy, did they come back?”

 Mom didn't reply for a moment.